lowRISC/opentitan/hw/dv/sv/cip_lib/doc/index.md

+---
-# Comportable IP Testbench Architecture
+title: Comportable IP Testbench Architecture
+---

 ## Overview
 Going along the lines of what it takes to design an IP that adheres to the